pybalt/bank-backend-system/README.md

 # bank-backend-system
 This is my first solo project.
 This project is about backend and resumes all my current knowledge as a trainee developer.

 I'm going to make a digital bank.
-The app will going to be used for loans, check movements, see your cards, the bank will have several branchs, employee and customers.
+The app will going to be used for loans, check movements, see your bank cards, the bank will have several branchs, employee and customers.

+Also the app is going to have an API with several endpoints to interact with.

 ## Database